Racopokemon/ImageSort/README.md

     * --> Use this to our advantage to load the upcoming images (depending on the scrolling direction) first
 * Action indicator.
 An icon flashing in the middle of the screen or the whole screen shortly being lighter or so.
 Always consider, that both black and white images must work.
   * It flashes on slow windows commands, like open in explorer.
 Also on shortcuts, that don't show another feedback, maybe F5, maybe Ctrl+C, if I ever implement it.
+  * Also flash it on ctrl+Z, I just encountered that it takes a sec too much (but the reason for this is likely on the same thread, so that might not work as intended)
 * Usage window
   * Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so
 * Percentage bar